project-chip/connectedhomeip/examples/all-clusters-app/nxp/rt/rt1060/README.md

 ### Build with Matter over Wi-Fi + OpenThread Border Router configuration on RT1060 + 88W8801 + K32W0x1DK6

-This configuration requires enabling the Matter CLI in order to control the Thread network on the Border Router.
+This configuration supports the Thread Border Router management cluster to provision the Thread credentials.
+Enabling the Matter CLI in order to control the
+Thread network on the Border Router is optional but recommended for other features like the Thread credential sharing.

+Note that the Thread Border Router management cluster is only supported on the thermostat application for now.

 -   Build Matter with Border Router configuration with ble-wifi commissioning: